mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

-Signac is an algorithm that addresses the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cells into their cell types.
-Signac classifies the cells.
+Signac helps solve the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cellular phenotypes.

 * Signac has been used to classify over 1 million cells from dozens of datasets.
 * Signac is integrated with Seurat and SPRING, and we provide vignettes for either software package.